 Loan Services Office

-The Loan Services Office (LSO), located in Murphy Hall, is responsible for administering long-term educational loans, such as Perkins, Health Professions, and Direct Loans; GPLS and PLUS; as well as private auxiliary loans.
+The Loan Services Office (LSO) is responsible for administering long-term educational loans, such as Perkins, Health Professions, and Direct Loans; GPLS and PLUS; as well as private auxiliary loans.
 We provide loan documents to students accepting campus-based loan offers, such as University/Regents Loans.

 Most loans are disbursed by electronic fund transfer (EFT).
 EFT amounts deposit directly into student’s BruinBill.
 The Loan Services Office requests and reconciles these electronic fund transfers; returns all unused or ineligible funds, whether paper or electronic, to lenders when required by loan program guidelines.